iotile/coretools/doc/source/tutorials/streaming-data.rst

 There are two major Report Formats that we are going to be using in this tutorial.
 The first is the `IndividualReportFormat`.
-Individual reports contain a single reading and are used by IOTile devices to communicate real time data to a connected user that should be stored persistently in the cloud.
+Individual reports contain a single reading and are used by IOTile devices to communicate real time data to a connected user that should not be stored persistently in the cloud.

 .. important::